JPLee01/pandas-project/README.md

 <a name="myfootnote13">13</a>: ASQ - What is a Scatter Diagram?, <https://asq.org/quality-resources/scatter-diagram>

 <a name="myfootnote14">14</a>: Geeks for Geeks - KDE Plot Visualization with Pandas and Seaborn, <https://www.geeksforgeeks.org/kde-plot-visualization-with-pandas-and-seaborn/>

+<a name="myfootnote15">15</a>: Will Koehrsen - Visualizing Data with Pairs Plots in Python, <https://towardsdatascience.com/visualizing-data-with-pair-plots-in-python-f228cf529166>